-- Create a Static Analysis Study. - Click Simulation tab in the CommandManager. - Click the Study Advisor drop-down arrow as illustrated. - Click New Study .
+- Click the Study Advisor drop-down arrow as illustrated. - Click New Study .
 The Study PropertyManager is displayed.
 Study 1 is the default name for the first study.
 Accept the default Study name.
-View the various available Study types.
+View the various available Study types. - Click the Static ≤ button for Type.

-- 2 Display the Study.

 - Click OK from the Study PropertyManager.
-Study 1 (-Simulation\Original\Design-) is displayed.
-View the default folders.

-- 3 Return to the FeatureManager.

-- Click the FeatureManager 🕦 tab.

-Note: A green check mark on a Study folder indicates that material is assigned.

-Note: If needed, return to the FeatureManager.
+Study 1 (-Simulation_Original_Design-) is displayed.
+View the default folders. - 3 Return to the FeatureManager. - Click the FeatureManager 🛐 tab. - Note: A green check mark on a Study folder indicates that material is assigned. - Note: If needed, return to the FeatureManager.